Your Local Specialist Travel Advisors For Custom Tours

 More reviews >>

-It is famous for its connections with Hemingway, its taurine traditions and, what has to be, Spain’s most photographed bridge.
-The Puente Nuevo is the newest and largest of three bridges that span the 120-metre-deep chasm that contains the Guadalevín River and divides the city of Ronda.
-Don’t let the word ‘nuevo’ fool you.
-It’s been here since 1793.
-Right beside the bridge, on the lip of the El Tajo Gorge, you’ll find what was the town hall and is now a 4 star Parador Hotel – the views from the outdoor terrace are amazing!
+Ronda is a charming Andalusian town perched high atop the dramatic El Tajo gorge, which divides it into two sections connected by the iconic Puente Nuevo bridge.
+This newest and largest of three bridges spans the 120-meter-deep chasm that contains the Guadalevín River and divides the city of Ronda.
+Don’t let the word ‘nuevo’ fool you—it’s been here since 1793.
+Right beside the bridge, on the lip of the El Tajo Gorge, you’ll find what was the town hall and is now a 4-star Parador Hotel.
+The views from the outdoor terrace are simply breathtaking!

-Whether you agree with bullfighting or not, the Maestranza bullring is another major landmark that’s hard to miss – you can visit the museum.
-Ronda has been linked with bullfighting since 1572 when King Phillip II of Spain established a royal cavalry in the town.
-The Feria de Pedro Romero in Ronda in September - 5-day festival - is a great opportunity to see the social and cultural aspects of bullfighting – especially at the Corrida Goyesca.
+The town's historic center boasts a wealth of architectural wonders, including the magnificent Santa Maria la Mayor church, the Mondragon Palace, the Arab baths, and the Maestranza bullring.
+Ronda has been linked with bullfighting since 1572 when King Philip II of Spain established a royal cavalry in the town.
+The Feria de Pedro Romero in Ronda, held in September, is a great opportunity to see the social and cultural aspects of bullfighting, especially at the Corrida Goyesca.
+Visitors can also explore the Moorish quarter, where they'll discover narrow winding streets lined with whitewashed buildings and charming little plazas.

-You’ll find plenty to see in the town and closeby, there are a number of excellent olive oil producers and some very interesting wineries.
-Ronda is a great stopover between Seville (128km) and Granada (178km).
+There is plenty to see in the town, and nearby, there are a number of excellent olive oil producers and some very interesting boutique wineries.
+Ronda is part of the Sierras de Málaga Denomination of Origin (DO) and is gaining recognition for its excellent wines.
+Ronda is an ideal stopover between Seville (128km) and Granada (178km).
 It’s also a good base for touring the White Villages `pueblos blancos´ while being close to Malaga city too (100km).

 YOUR PERFECT TAILOR MADE TRIP STARTS HERE!